ucla-hci/journal/README.md

 So far, we have implemented basic sentiment analysis, and a simple cognitive distortion detector.
 We are in the process of gathering real data to build a more nuanced cognitive distortion detector before we can build a model for thought-reframing.

 ### Features
 * Asking the user a question to get them in the headspace of journaling.
-This feature can become more customized and intelligent in the future.
+This feature will become more customized and intelligent in the future.

 ![Welcome_Question](/screenshots/screenshot1.png)